Loteprednol (Into the eye)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - This medicine is not for long-term use.

 - Wash your hands with soap and water before and after using this medicine.

-- Turn the closed bottle upside down and shake it one time before you put the medicine in your eye.
+- Turn the closed bottle upside down and shake it for 1 to 2 seconds before you put the medicine in your eye.
 Remove the cap while you hold the bottle upside down.

 - Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.